galaxyproject/SARS-CoV-2/genomics/5-Annotation/README.md

 ![Analysis Workflow](./s_wf.png)

 The `transeq` tool converts the CDS sequences into protein sequences, which we then align to each other using `mafft`.
 The output is fed into `tranalign` along with the nucleotide sequences. `tranalign` produces a nucleotide alignment coherent with the protein alignment.

+## Generation of Coordinate maps

+We used this workflow to generate alignment across Coronaviruses for each gene of SARS-2 Cov.
+From this alignments, using `mafft`, we generated coordinate conversion.
+The `mafft -add` option allows not only to add sequences to an alignment, but also generated a mapping of the new sequence to the coordinate of the alignment.
+We reported these mapping data to the SARS-2 Cov coordinate for more clarity.

+These table can be queried through the notebook included in this section.
+To find positions equivalent to your residue or region of interest :
+-   Select the Gene
+-   Select the species in which your coordinates are
+-   Select the region of interest

+## Residue annotations

+Since the beginning of this project, we have been compilating functionnal information from litterature for each residue of each gene of SARS-2 cov.
+The litterature covers several species of coronavirus, and we used the coordinate tables presented above to transfer the annotations between species.
+In cases where the residue is different from the one annotated, it is specified in the table, and all annotations are linked to their article of origin.
+Due to the considerable amount of litterature available, the annotations are incomplete, but we are working on enriching them everyday.
+You can contribute to the annoation effort by adding annotations in the tables on [Github](https://github.com/galaxyproject/SARS-CoV-2/tree/master/7-VariantsDescription/residue_annotation/)

 ## BioConda